Which Oil is Best for a Kidney Patient?

 Trans Fats (TFAs)

 Trans fats (TFAs) are unsaturated fatty acids.
-TFAs occur naturally.
-They are also made in a lab.
-Hydrogenation is a process used to make TFAs.
+TFAs occur both naturally and are made in a lab.
+Trans fats are made via hydrogenation.
 It prevents PUFA and MUFA oils from going rancid.

 These types of fats are solid at room temperature.
 Trans fats can also occur naturally in some animal foods such as meat and dairy.